crowdsecurity/cs-whm-plugin/docs/INSTALLATION_GUIDE.md

 ### Retrieve sources

-First, connect to your WHM server and go to your home directory.
+First, connect to your WHM server.
+Go to your home directory or in any directory that can be used to download the sources.

 Then, you can download an archive of the sources (recommended) or clone the repository.

-#### Download a specific release archive
+#### Download a specific release archive (option 1)

 * Run the following command:
     * ```wget https://github.com/crowdsecurity/cs-whm-plugin/archive/refs/tags/v0.0.1.tar.gz```